 Controls – 10/10

 Much to my surprise, there isn’t really a bad thing I can say about the game’s control scheme.
 Upon the first glance at Treasure Tracker during E3, I half-suspected that there would inevitably be issues with camera angles, and that obstruction would inadvertently play a huge part in this game.
 But I was fortunately very much appeased with how well that issue has been handled overall.

 Lifespan – 6/10

 Taking everything in the game to do into account, this title will last about 8 hours in all.
 It is somewhat below par for the average Nintendo title, but what needs to be considered is that time game is very much a question of trial and error, and as I said, there is room for much more to do.
 At the moment, that’s why I’m hoping that this will be where a sequel could come in.
-Like any good idea, Treasure Tracker is worth building upon and developing, and it would be very exciting to see what Nintendo decide to do with it if they ever release a second game.
+Like any good idea, Treasure Tracker is worth building upon and developing, and it would be very exciting to see what Nintendo decides to do with it if they ever release a second game.
 But for something that started out as a simple mini-game, I don’t see any reason why it should lose out on too many marks for making it last as long as it does.

 Storyline – 5/10